sravanthi1061/Weather/README.md

 ## 📦 Setup Instructions
 1. Clone the repository
+2. set up node(install node modules)
-2. Run this command 'nodemon app.js'
+3. Run this command 'nodemon app.js'
-3. Opens `index.html` in your browser
+4. Opens `index.html` in your browser
-4. Enter a city name and view the weather details
+5. Enter a city name and view the weather details

 ---